wovo/torsor/tests/readme.md

-The file in this directory is the test script for the library.
+The file in this directory is the tests for the library.

-You can run it using *make run* in the roort directory.
+You can run it using *make tests* in the roort directory.
 On windows, you might have to edit the makefile to match your compiler.